 My Approach to Helping

-You may be coming to therapy feeling alone or overwhelmed while facing a major life transition, relationship challenge, depression, anxiety, grief, or loss.
+I am currently seeing all clients via video or phone in this time of COVID-19 shelter-in-place.
+I am accepting new clients, and am available for both short-term emotional support and ongoing work together.
+You may be coming to therapy feeling overwhelmed or alone during life transitions, relationship challenges, depression, anxiety, grief, or loss.
 You may want to heal old trauma, change negative thought patterns, and break free of self-doubt.
 Or you may be feeling ready for deeper personal and spiritual growth.
 I support clients with these and many other issues in a warm, nurturing, non-judgmental way, informed by over 10 years of psychotherapy experience and a lifetime of dedicated spiritual practice.

 My speciality is working with people who seek not only healing and balance but also richer meaning in their lives.
 I use a blend of practical, evidence-based, and depth-oriented approaches including: Attachment-Focused EMDR, CBT, Mindfulness, Somatic Psychotherapy, and Eco-Depth Psychotherapy.
 You could also describe my work as humanistic, trauma-informed, relational, emotion-focused, and client-centered.